fizolas/s60v3-tether-usb/README.md

 Ctrl-C stops the tethering session leaving the system consistent (both during dial-up channel search or during wvdial)

-Tethering works well with Nokia E52, but it shoud work with other phones too.
+Tethering works well with Nokia E52, but it should work with other phones too.

 Note 1: default device for connection is /dev/ttyACM0.
 It this does not work, disconnect phone type "sudo udevadm monitor --udev" and reconnect phone (choosing "PC Suite" mode): look for the correct /dev/tty*** device and replace it in /etc/wvdial.conf